RiffleSystems/riffle-website/src/pages/posts/introduction.md

 While we share the goal of promoting powerful, local-first software, Riffle is designed to be less of a drop-in persistent state management tool and more of a totalizing, end-to-end manager for all application state.
 In particular, the reactive relational queries at the heart of Riffle lie outside of the domain of concern for CRDT libraries.
 This more structured approach to app development allows unique features like our data-centric debugging UI.

 - **Local-first CRDT-based state managers**
-    - Actual Budget, Automerge / Yjs, etc
+    - Actual Budget, Automerge / Yjs, Braid
     - lots of shared goals
     - We’re focussed on deriving things from data, not how the data are stored
     - difference: more focus on queries, data constraints, debugging UI itself